Baked Lobster Tails Recipe

 My baked lobster tails are basted with a simple garlic, lemon, and herb butter and topped with savory crushed Ritz crackers and parmesan cheese.
-They’re divine, yet totally simple and really easy to make.
+They’re divine, yet totally simple and easy to make in about 30 minutes!

 Outside of a fresh steamed lobster, baked lobster tails are my absolute favorite way to eat lobster.
-They’re very simple, a little fancy, and the cleanup is much easier than preparing whole lobsters.
+They’re simple, fancy, and the cleanup is much easier than preparing whole lobsters.

 The secret to this recipe is the buttery and savory topping made with garlic, butter, lemon, fresh parsley, parmesan cheese, and crushed Ritz crackers.
 The golden breaded finish provides so much flavor and also helps to keep the lobster juicy and tender.